- No more mixing up bread dough just because you want fresh baked bread.

 Wait.
 You just want to know the really important stuff, right?
 OK…Easy, delicious and versatile.

-AND, for all of you Trim & Healthy folks out there, this is a REAL sourdough, E recipe…Pearl approved and everything.
+AND, for all of you Trim & Healthy folks out there, this is a REAL and true fermented, E recipe…Pearl approved and everything.
 Really!

 And it’s delicious.
 It’s the perfect texture for french toast and bruschetta, with a thin crisp/chewy crust; the inside is soft with just a bit of chew.
 Cold fermentation prevents it from souring, so you’re not going to get a true sourdough flavor with this method.

 If you LIKE the sour, you can let it sit out overnight or for up to 24 hours, and then stick it in the fridge.

 Did I mention that it’s really, really good?
 OK.

 I keep a batch in the fridge at all times now.
 Mostly, it’s used to make pizza, because it’s the most amazing pizza crust we’ve ever had.
 Take out is forever ruined in a really good way.